mlebard-galadrim/git-formation/EXERCICE.md

 # git-formation

-Let's learn how to use interactve rebases
+Let's learn how to use interactive rebases
 This exercise assumes you are comfortable with a regular rebase.
 If you aren't, go do the exercise on `exo/rebase-basic`.

 In this branch, there are 6 commits.
 One out of two commit is just fixing a typo in the previous commit.